Home > Management > Management and leadership > Managers: how can you recreate team cohesion?

 Team cohesion is largely based on managerial practices.

-Communication, a lever for team cohesion
+Communication as a lever for team cohesion

-Kindness, empathy and resilience in the service of team cohesion
+Benevolence, empathy and resilience for team cohesion

 Adopt the posture of the manager coach to open spaces for dialogue

-Create new collective experiences
+Creating new collective experiences

-Contribute to a common project
+Contributing to a joint project

 Our expert